polkadot-developers/polkadot-docs/develop/toolkit/interoperability/asset-transfer-api/index.md

 ---
 title: Asset Transfer API
-description: Asset Transfer API is a library that simplifies the transfer of assets for Substrate-based chains.
+description: Asset Transfer API is a library that simplifies the transfer of assets for Polkadot SDK-based chains.
 It provides methods for cross-chain and local transfers.
 template: index-page.html
 hide:
   - feedback